 Marina’s first film PRIVATE WALTZ, a contemporary adaptation of the Greek myth Pygmalion, premiered at the BAFTA-qualifying Encounters Film Festival, won Best Short Film at the NYC Indie Film Awards and was nominated for The European Independent Film Award.

 Her second film SUICIDE NOTE, a meditation on identity loss, premiered at the Oscar-qualifying New Orleans Film festival, before winning the Alfred Hitchcock Award for Best Horror Film at the Chicago Arthouse Festival and being nominated for Best Music Video at the Paris Art Film Awards.

-Marina has just finished her third short QUERCUS, a psychological thriller which looks at the intersection of class, sexuality and our relationship to the environment.
-It had its world premiere at the 2018 Cannes Film Festival (Short Film Corner) and it has subsequently won Best Short Film at the LA Film Festival, the Barcelona Planet Festival, Barcelona AR Film Festival, The European Independent Film Awards and NY Independent Film Awards.
+Marina’s third short QUERCUS is a psychological thriller which looks at the intersection of class, sexuality and our relationship to the environment.
+After its premiere at the 2018 Cannes Film Festival (Short Film Corner) it went on to win Best Short Film at the Barcelona AR Film Festival, The European Independent Film Awards and NY Independent Film Awards.

 Marina’s short film PART OF ME deals with the subject of child loss and is currently in submission at festivals.
 It premiered at the LA Femme International Film Festival, won an Excellence Award at the Women’s International Film Festival and was nominated for best short film at the Blow-Up Arthouse Film Festival.

 Marina’s latest film XANADU is a satire on the linguistic tricks employed by the advertising and wellness industries to ease consumer conscience.